DIPlib/diplib/README.md

     <default>   # builds all targets
-    DIP         # builds the DIPlib library only DIPviewer   # builds the DIPviewer module only (plus the DIPlib library) PyDIP       # builds the PyDIP Python module only (plus the DIPlib library) DIPimage    # builds the DIPimage MATLAB toolbox only (plus the DIPlib library) check       # builds the unit_tests program and runs it apidoc      # Doxygen HTML documentation for the library API
+    DIP         # builds the DIPlib library only DIPviewer   # builds the DIPviewer module only (plus the DIPlib library) PyDIP_bin   # builds the PyDIP Python module only (plus the DIPlib library) DIPimage    # builds the DIPimage MATLAB toolbox only (plus the DIPlib library) check       # builds the unit_tests program and runs it apidoc      # Doxygen HTML documentation for the library API